BobbyDusk/sketchy-boo/README.md

 <img src="icon.png" alt="Sketchy Boo" width="300">

 Sketchy Boo is a tool for converting scans of physical artwork into digitital assets.
+You can start using at at [https://sketchy.boo](https://sketchy.boo).

 _Note that this is frontend only.
 The backend is located at [https://github.com/BobbyDusk/sketchy-boo-backend](https://github.com/BobbyDusk/sketchy-boo-backend)_